Skip to main content

 Materials Overview

-Understand how to use Kinship to build, organize and search within your library of Revit materials.
+Understand how to build, organize, and search within your library of Revit materials.

 Material Item Page